ConorWright/gitops-istio-demo/README.md

 # In a separate window
 minikube tunnel

-# Get the external ip from aws
+# Get the external ip which looks like a hostname from aws.
+Default port is 80.
 kubectl get svc istio-ingressgateway -n istio-system
 ```